nanvel/blog/2013/10/trac-api.md

 # Trac api

-There are many ways to install trac, I use next one:
+There are many ways to install trac, I use the next one:

 ```bash
 # apt-get install apache2-utils # for ubuntu